distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 ### 3.3.
 Major Design Considerations

+One of the major design considerations is the communication layer between nodes.
+As the nodes are in constant communication, it plays a key part in the cloud.

+The main options we considered for communication are:
+1. Using existing RPC libraries, such as gRPC.
+2. Acting as HTTP server and communicating using Rest API.
+3. Using websockets to communicate.
+4. Our own communication library.

+**RPC libraries, gRPC**
+The first consideration was using an existing RPC library, mainly considering gRPC as this is the most known/widely used library.

+One of the main benefits of gRPC is cross-language communication. gRPC is supported by most modern programming languages that are used, such as C++, Java, Golang, Python, etc...
+However this would not benefit us, as we had no plans to implement the cloud in other languages.

+Another benefit of gRPC is it's speed.
+As gRPC files requires to be compiled seperately, it allows for much faster encoding and decoding of variables than using gob, as the structure is known before.
+Unfortunately, it does need to be compiled seperately which is less than ideal.

+The drawback of gRPC is it's built for client-to-server communication.
+As our cloud is decentralized, every node is a client and a server.
+With this, twice as many sockets would have to be opened.
+Additionally, it would be impossible for nodes to participate in the network if their ports are closed.
+As they would only be able to send requests, and not receive.
+We decided it was not worth the trade off for a tiny performance improvement with encoding and decoding.

+**Rest API**
+The second consideration was to create a HTTP server and expose it using rest API and passing the data with json.
+This had the same drawback of being client-to-server communication like gRPC.
+Additionally, it would not have the performance improvements as gRPC would, as the encoding and decoding has to be flexible on the data structures passed.

+Having to work with the data as json would also add to the work required when implementing functions.
+As instead of receiving fixed data structures, we would end up with working on a json object.

+**Websockets**
+Websockets was another consideration.
+It would allow bi-directional communication (client-to-client).
+It would not provide much more benefits over than using pure TCP sockets, and as such we decided not to go with it.

+**Creating our own communication library**
+We decided to create our own library to facilitate communication between nodes.
+The library is built upon TCP sockets to ensure reliability.
+It allows bi-directional communication (client-to-client) and gives us full control over the communication layer.
+By encoding and decoding to gob, it allows for minimal overhead.

+All communication is encrypted, using a system based of TLS.
+Public keys are exchanged.
+A symmetric key is generated, encrypted using the public key, and sent over.
+The symmetric key is used for encrypting and decrypting the data that is sent as opposed to the public key, as symmetrical encryption is much faster than asymmetrical.

 #### 3.3.1.
 Go Library

 As there are multiple uses of the cloud (Desktop CLI, Desktop GUI, Web app), we created a Go library to handle the cloud backbone.
 Making it easy to use and control outside.
 This library was created to be simple in use but offer as much control as possible.